sylvielsstfr/LSST-Rehearsal2024/notebooks/LightCurves/README.md

 work from  all_pairs.csv
 - **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorGR.ipynb**
 - **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb**

+- same extraction but with cuts
+- **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorGR-cutontime.ipynb**
+- **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY-cutontime.ipynb**

-to accelerate **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb**, read output files from **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb**:
+- to accelerate **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb**, read output files from **LoopTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb**:
+- Comparing to PWV:
-- LoopQuickLookTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb
+- fast processing of pairs of light curves : LoopQuickLookTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY.ipynb
+- fast processing of pairs of light curves : LoopQuickLookTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorGR.ipynb
+- Comparing to Ozone
+- fast processing of pairs of light curves : LoopQuickLookTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorGR.ipynb

 ## Correct extraction of colors (2024-08-01)